Your dog just got diagnosed with diabetes and you’re not sure how to proceed. Your world just got a little smaller.

-I remember when my cousin’s lab got the same diagnosis.
-She called me crying, holding a bag of his regular kibble, wondering if every meal had basically been hurting him.
-That guilt hits different.
+I remember when my cousin’s lab was diagnosed with the same issue.
+She called me crying holding a bag of his regular kibble asking if she had been killing him every meal.
+The guilt hits a little differently when it’s your own dog.

-The right homemade dog food for diabetic dogs keeps his glucose steady, his energy up, and honestly?
-Gives you that peace of mind you’ve been desperately needing since that vet visit.
+And here’s the right homemade dog food for diabetic dogs to help keep his glucose level steady, his energy up and give you some of that peace of mind you’ve been craving since he went to the vet.

 #1: Shiba Inu Eating a Mixed Wet and Dry Dog Food Bowl

-You know that moment when your golden just inhales her food in thirty seconds flat and then stares at you like you’ve personally wronged her?
-Yeah.
-This bowl situation is about to change everything.
+You know that moment when your golden inhales her food in 30 seconds and then looks at you as if she thinks you have personally wronged her?
+Yes, this bowl will definitely change all that.

-This yellow slow-feeder bowl is packed with a mix of wet food, dry kibble rings, and what looks like cooked ground meat with tiny green veggie bits.
-It’s colorful, it smells like something she’ll actually want, and it slows her down without a fight.
+This yellow bowl is a slow-feeder bowl and it’s filled with a mix of wet food, dry kibble rings and what looks like cooked ground meat with some little green veggie bits.
+It’s colorful and smells like something she’ll want to eat and it slows her down without a fight.

 How to Make This Mixed Bowl